dswright/MyNeighborsFarm/README.md

 The core server application is server/server.js.

-This imported to both start-dev.js, and start-prod.js, which are wrappers for the server in different environments. start-dev allows for server side rendering and hot module reloading locally. start-prod is configured for deploying to heroku. build-prod runs the server and client webpack processes to compile the files on heroku deploy.
+This imported to both start-dev.js, and start-prod.js, which are wrappers for the server in different environments.

+start-dev allows for server side rendering and hot module reloading locally.

+start-prod is configured for deploying to Heroku. build-prod runs the server and client webpack processes to compile the files on Heroku deploy.
-Heroku automatically runs 'build' and 'start' scrips, so no Procfile is necessary.
+Heroku automatically runs 'build' and 'start' scripts, so no Procfile is necessary.

-The core application is /application, which is shared by the client entry and the server entry points.
+The core web application is in /application, which is shared by the client entry and the server entry points.
 The server and client each wrap the app with the appropriate router.